 The F60 supports the IEC 60870-5-104 protocol.
-The F60 can be used as an IEC 60870-5-104 slave device connected to a single master (usually either an RTU or a SCADA master station).
-Since the F60 maintains one set of IEC 60870-5-104 data change buffers, only one master should actively communicate with the F60 at one time.
-For situations where a second master is active in a "hot standby" configuration, the UR supports a second IEC 60870-5-104 connection providing the standby master sends only IEC 60870-5-104 Test Frame Activation messages for as long as the primary master is active.
+The F60 can be used as an IEC 60870-5-104 slave device connected to a maximum of two masters (usually either an RTU or a SCADA master station).
+Since the F60 maintains two sets of IEC 60870-5-104 data change buffers, no more than two masters should actively communicate with the F60 at one time.

-The NUMBER OF SOURCES IN MMENC1 LIST setting allows the selection of the number of current/voltage source values that are included in the M_ME_NC_1 (Measured value, short floating point) Analog points list.
+The NUMBER OF SOURCES IN MMENC1 LIST setting allows the selection of the number of current/voltage source values that are included in the M_ME_NC_1 (measured value, short floating point) Analog points list.
 This allows the list to be customized to contain data for only the sources that are configured.

-The IEC ------ DEFAULT THRESHOLD settings are the values used by the UR to determine when to trigger spontaneous responses containing M_ME_NC_1 analog data.
+The IEC ----- DEFAULT THRESHOLD settings are the values used by the UR to determine when to trigger spontaneous responses containing M_ME_NC_1 analog data.
 These settings group the UR analog data into types: current, voltage, power, energy, and other.
 Each setting represents the default threshold value for all M_ME_NC_1 analog points of that type.
 For example, in order to trigger spontaneous responses from the UR when any current values change by 15 A, the IEC CURRENT DEFAULT THRESHOLD setting should be set to 15.
 Note that these settings are the default values of the deadbands.
 P_ME_NC_1 (Parameter of measured value, short floating point value) points can be used to change threshold values, from the default, for each individual M_ME_NC_1 analog point.
 Whenever power is removed and re-applied to the UR, the default thresholds will be in effect.